Wisdom Tooth Extractions West Jordan

 Why Choose Salt Lake Smiles for Wisdom Tooth Extractions?

 Removing wisdom teeth requires either a simple or surgical procedure.
 For those molars that have partially erupted and can be seen above the gumline, the use of dental forceps is often enough to move the teeth back and forth until they detach.
-However, if these teeth are impacted (beneath the gumline), it requires a more invasive procedure.
+However, if these teeth are impacted (beneath the gumline), a more invasive procedure is necessary.

 When a surgical approach is required, our on-staff oral surgeon will make a small incision in the gums after administering local anesthesia.
 Once the underlying tooth is exposed, it will be sectioned for easier removal.
 This prevents irritating the bone and makes for a more comfortable and successful procedure.